The default Zulip installation instructions will install a complete Zulip server, with all of the services it needs, on a single machine.

 Putting the Zulip application behind a reverse proxy¶

-nginx reverse proxy, the key configuration options are, for
+The key configuration options are, for the

 proxy_read_timeout 1200;.
 It’s critical that this be significantly above 60s, but the precise value isn’t important.